 Take a step toward better health!
 Make walking a part of your daily routine and join Walk With A Doc™.
-This event is held on the first and third Tuesdays of every month from 5:30-6:30 pm meeting at the open shelter at Riley Park.
+This event is held on the first and third Tuesdays of every month from April to October from 5:30-6:30 pm meeting at the open shelter at Riley Park.
 In the winter months it is held indoors at Hancock Wellness Center, 888 West New Road, Greenfield.
 Each session will have an American Health Network professional to provide support and answer questions.
 Everyone walks together for a healthy, educational and interactive evening!
 All levels of fitness can attend and is open to the public at no charge.
 For more information contact (317) 462-5252